-Note: Although it is not necessary to use a plaster pump many contractors do.
+Note: Although it is not necessary to use a plaster pump, many contractors use this system.
 Included here are some helpful hints for successful pumping.

 - A. Increase the size of the pump manifold from 3" to 4".
 This can be expensive and not all plasterers have found it necessary.
 Change the valve ball from plastic to steel to improve longevity. - B. Set plaster pump to the lowest gear by moving the belt.
 Always begin pumping with a full stroke on the main piston.
-This is accomplished by advancing the wheel until the cam is at its highest position. - B. Prepare a slurry of cement and water and run it through the pump first to prime the pump and lubricate the hoses.
-A pump aid can be used as directed. - C. Pour the mixed plaster slowly into the pump hopper.
+This is accomplished by advancing the wheel until the cam is at its highest position. - B. Prepare slurry of cement and water and run it through the pump first to prime the pump and lubricate the hoses. - C. Pour the mixed plaster slowly into the pump hopper.
 Do not pour all the material in at once.
-Agitate the material in the hopper to prevent separation of the cement and aggregate. - Pump the complete batch without stopping.
+Agitate the material in the hopper to prevent separation of the cement and aggregate. - D. Pump the complete batch without stopping.
 Avoid unnecessary stopping during the pumping process.
-Diamond Brite aggregate will tend to settle in the pump manifold and hoses when the pump is stopped. - E. Do not try to clear a jam using the pump.
+River Rok will tend to settle in the pump manifold and hoses when the pump is stopped. - E. Do not try to clear a jam using the pump.
 Disassemble and clean the manifold and hoses when clogged.
 Do not water down mix.
 This will only cause the material to separate, clogging the pump and hoses.